 We are a team of committed volunteers with differing backgrounds, skills and stakeholder interests.
 We work from our REAch2 Term of Reference and MoU.
 We act as one body, are involved with strategic management and ensure the Christian distinctiveness of the academy is maintained.
 However, we do not become involved with the day to day, operational running of the academy, as this is for the Headteacher and senior leadership team.

 We look at what the academy provides for our children by monitoring the improvement plan, asking questions and seeking answers from our Headteacher and senior leaders besides ensuring our Christian characteristics are maintained.
 We oversee the financial health of the school within the LGB delegated duties.
 We also provide an important link between the community, academy, region, trust and diocese.

 Some governors take on a specific (LINK) role.
 This provides an opportunity to effectively distribute some of our work, enabling governors to focus on specific areas and report their findings back to the LGB.
-A “Faith group” has been established to monitor our Christian Distinction and a “Parent and a Friends of St Mark’s group” set up with the academy to help information gathering and sharing.
+A “Faith group” has been established to monitor our Christian Distinction.
 Valuable relationships with the staff, parents and pupils are developed over time, with governors seeing first-hand the policies and actions of governance direction from all levels.

 Local Governing Body structure

 4 Governors -Trust and Diocese appointed (at least 50% are Foundation).